 Welcome to Valdez!
 When the State of Alaska could not afford to keep them open, the Valdez Adventure Alliance became the permitted commercial operator for four state park units in Valdez: three public-use cabins in Shoup Bay State Marine Park, Blueberry Lake Campground, Worthington Glacier State Recreation Site on Thompson Pass, and the Shoup Bay Trail (A).
-Facilities at Blueberry and Worthington are officially open May 15 - Sept.
-15, weather permitting.
+As of 10/10/2020 facilities at Blueberry Lake Campgrounds are open until snowed in, but by drop-in only, no reservations.
 Maintaining these facilities is a labor of love.
 No funding nor maintenance from the state is provided for these facilities.
 Please help us continue to keep these open for use by paying day use and overnight fees and packing your trash out with you.

 Please click on this link to check cabin availability and make reservations.